How to Transition Into a New Career

 Being unsatisfied with your current career doesn’t mean you’ll be any more satisfied with your next one.
-Before you make a move, you need to fully research the new career you’re considering and think deeply about whether or not it will fulfill you.
+Before you make a move, fully research the new career you’re considering and think deeply about whether or not it will fulfill you.
 Some good questions to ask yourself include:

-- Do I have the natural talents necessary to be successful in this career?
+- Do I have the natural talents to be successful in this career?

 - What role do I see myself playing in this field?

 - Will this career offer me the opportunity to advance and grow?